• Skip to main content

 In our growing age of technology and increasing dependence on our devices, individuals have turned to digital news rather than broadcast or print to be informed about current events.
 “In these days of pandemic, protests, economic recession and angst among the world’s population a recently issued report shows that consumers continue to shift away from traditional media sources … [Read more...] about Social Media as a Primary Vehicle for News

-Blogs Social Media Misinformation Media Literacy Disinformation Fake News Facebook Algorithm Free Speech Facebook Papers
+Social Media Misinformation Blogs Disinformation Fake News Facebook Algorithm Free Speech Facebook Papers Media Literacy

 The Parasocial Relationships of Twitch